Why SSH Security Matters for Ubuntu Servers

 sudo netfilter-persistent save

-Review your active iptables rules:
+Review your active iptables rules to verify the configuration:

 sudo iptables -L -n --line-numbers

 This shows all active rules in order.
-Verify your GeoIP blocking rules are present and correctly positioned (before any ACCEPT rules for the same port).
+Verify your GeoIP blocking rules are present and positioned correctly, before any ACCEPT rules for the same port.

 Step 7: Monitor SSH Access Logs

 Regular log review catches unusual access patterns before they become serious incidents.
-The main SSH log on Ubuntu is at /var/log/auth.log.
+The main SSH authentication log on Ubuntu is at /var/log/auth.log.

 View recent failed login attempts: